-Questions to ask estate agents: Sellers
+Questions to ask estate agents when selling

 1. How much is your commission?

-If you’re selling your property then you’ll certainly want to know what the services of an estate agent will cost.
+If you’re selling your property, then you’ll certainly want to know what the services of an estate agent will cost.

 Often, estate agent fees will vary depending on the type of contract you go for.

-And speak to more than one agent for a valuation and price.
+Once you’ve asked the question, find out everything you’ll be getting for your money and speak to more than one agent for a valuation and price.

-2. Are there other costs involved?
+3. Are there other costs involved?

 So, ask the agents you speak to about any additional costs.